daviddenton/fintrospect/README.md

 <a href="http://twitter.github.io/finagle/">Finagle</a> RPC framework from Twitter.
 Via a shared contract, it provides a simple way to
 implement both webservice endpoints and HTTP clients which are:

-- ```Type-safe``` : auto-marshalls all request parameters/bodies into the correct types (including primitives + JSON/XML etc...)
+- ```Type-safe``` : auto-marshals request parameters/bodies into the correct primitive and custom types.
-- ```Auto-validating``` : the presence of required and optional request parameters and bodies are checked before entering service-layer code
+- ```Auto-validating``` : enforce the correctness of required/optional request parameters/bodies, generating a BadRequest if the contract is broken.
 - ```Auto-documenting``` : runtime generation of endpoint documentation such as <a href="http://swagger.io/">Swagger</a> JSON or web sitemap XML.
 Generates <a href="http://json-schema.org/">JSON Schema</a> for example object formats to be included in these API docs.
-- ```Uniform``` : reuse the same contract to define both incoming or outgoing Finagle HTTP services.
-This also allows extremely low effort fake servers to be created
+- ```Uniform``` : reuse the same contract to define both server endpoints and HTTP clients This also allows extremely low effort fake servers to be created

 Additionally, Fintrospect provides a number of mechanisms to leverage these routes: